Sarah Bayer is an associate in Constantine Cannon’s New York office. She practices in the firm’s Antitrust Litigation and Counseling Group.

 Prior to joining Constantine Cannon, Sarah clerked for Chief Magistrate Judge Cheryl L. Pollak in the U.S. District Court for the Eastern District of New York.

 Sarah graduated cum laude from Harvard Law School in 2020.
 During law school, she served as Senior Article Editor of the Harvard Law & Policy Review and participated in the school’s Housing Clinic, defending low-income tenants from eviction.
 She also completed summer internships at the Taxpayer Protection Bureau at the New York Office of the Attorney General and at a plaintiff-side employment law firm in New York City.

 Sarah received a B.A. in English and American Literature from Brandeis University.
+While at Brandeis, she worked for four years as a Gallery Guide at the Rose Art Museum, providing interpretation of its renowned contemporary and modern art collection.
+She also directed coverage of local art exhibits, performances, and cultural events as Arts Editor of the student newspaper, The Justice.
 Between college and law school, Sarah worked as a researcher for labor unions, supporting a variety of worker organizing efforts.